Trey Mancini Player Props: Cubs vs. Marlins

-Trey Mancini -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Miami Marlins, with Jesus Luzardo on the mound, on April 28 at 6:40 PM ET.
+Trey Mancini -- with a slugging percentage of .444 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Miami Marlins, with Edward Cabrera on the hill, on April 29 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Marlins.

 Trey Mancini Game Info & Props vs. the Marlins